 Dawdling#

-Some car-following models support the sigma-attribute which models driver imperfection.
-For values above 0, drivers with the default car-following model will drive slower than would be safe by a random amount (between [0, accel]).
+car-following model will drive slower than would be safe by a random

 Intersections#

 Vehicles approaching an intersection without the right-of-way have to slow down.
 If the intersection is used by other vehicles which have the right of way, stopping may be necessary until a safe time-window is found.
 That time windows is based on the same safety assumptions as the car-following model.
-For the default Krauss-model this means that each vehicle must be able to stop safely even if it's lead vehicle brakes hard to a full stop.
+For the default Krauss-model this means that each vehicle must be able to stop safely even if its lead vehicle brakes hard to a full stop.

 Even if a vehicle has the right-of-way it may need to slow down due to impatient drivers which drive across the intersection.
 The right-of-way rules at an intersection are defined by the node type-attribute and by traffic lights.